South Greenland - Day 4 : Imagine

 Meanwhile I listened to some music.
 While playing 'Imagine' I sat in front of my tent, enjoying the view.
 That felt really special 'can you imagine no possessions, I wonder if you can?'.
 Yes I could.

-Although I constantly wore shoes and long sleeves I had at least 40 mosquito bites on my feet and arms.
-Inside my tent were also dozens of dead ones, although I didn't hit any.
-Some time I should calculated how many of those died from old age, with so many that must be at least a few.
+I had at least 40 mosquito bites on my feet and arms even though I constantly wore shoes and long sleeves.
+Inside my tent were also dozens of dead mosquitoes, although I hadn't deliberately killed any.
+I was curious how many of those died from old age, with so many that must be at least a few.
 Hiking was still going pretty well.
-The route and weather had been great thus far, as long as I wouldn't get too tired I should be fine.
+The route and weather had been great thus far, I figured that as long as I wouldn't get too tired I would be fine.